top of page

 'Fashion comes and goes.
 Beauty is timeless.'

-The true Collie is the most beautiful of all breeds and is timeless, I don't think it can be 'improved' upon by fads or fashions.
-I want to breed Collies that meet our breed standard, as well as being as sound as possible in health and temperament.
+The true Collie is the most beautiful of all breeds - a beauty that's timeless.
+Our passion is for breeding Collies that meet our breed standard, capturing the elegance we've come to love, as well as being set up for their future lives as companions.
 A winning show dog is the cherry on top, but every puppy needs to be healthy, happy, and sound, so we can never sacrifice this.

 Photo: me with my first homebred bitch Vycaran La Ritournelle